blog-icon

 September 15, 2023

 Search engines like Google use bounce rate as a negative ranking signal.
 If users leave your site quickly after landing on it, your page may drop in search rankings.
 This article explores proven methods to reduce bounce rate and improve user engagement.
+For each key landing page on your website, the bounce rate acts as a critical engagement metric that shows how efficiently the page answers visitor questions and supports your business goals.

 What Is Bounce Rate?